 5 Tips For Preventing Dental Implant Infections

 The risk of a dental implant failing is less than 5%.
 The most common cause of this failure is a bacterial infection called peri-implantitis.
 This infection can cause pain, swelling, tenderness, and a loss of bone.
 If left untreated, the infection can spread to the jawbone.
 The most common bacteria in peri-implantitis is an oral anaerobe, which lives in the deep pockets of periodontal disease.
 The bacteria are also present in plaque, tartar, and dental plaque.
 They make their home underneath the gum margins.
 If dimples and ridges are underneath the gum margins, the bacteria can travel into your bloodstream.
 When these bacteria enter your bloodstream, they can cause a wide range of symptoms, including elevated body temperature, fevers, and sweats.
 After these symptoms have gone untreated, they can result in a peri-implant abscess.
 Peri-implant abscesses must be drained and treated with antibiotics and surgery.
 Fortunately, it does not have to go that far.
-Here are a few tips on how to prevent dental implant infections.
+Here are a few tips from The Stein Center on how to prevent dental implant infections.

 1. Clean the Implant Well